ExtropyIO/awesome-mina-security/GettingStarted/deployIn10min.md

   ```

 ### Create your first project:
-1. Move to a desired directory and create a new project
+1. Move to a desired directory and create a new project.
+It automatically will install also 01js
   ```c
   zk project myFirstProject
   ```